What amounts are allowable for meals?

-Receipts for an individual's meals are only required when the amount of the meal is $75.00 or more.
-As the individual meal limits for domestic travel are well below $75.00, receipts usually would not be required.
+Receipts for an individual's meals are only required when the amount of the meal exceeds $75.00 or if a T&H Card is used for payment.
+As the individual meal limits for domestic travel are well below $75.00, receipts usually would not be required for reimbursement.
 However, when claiming actual expenses for an individual's meals for foreign travel, receipts would be required for meals of $75.00 or more.
 Use of the per diem method for an individual's meals would not require receipts.
 However, group meals for either domestic or international travel require itemized receipts, regardless of the amount.

 Am I allowed to claim the full "per diem" for meals, whether I spent that amount or not?

 There is no "per diem" amount for domestic travel.
 For domestic travel only the actual amounts spent (subject to daily maximums) may be claimed for reimbursement.
 If you did not spend the

 maximum amount, you should not claim the maximum amount.

 However, for foreign travel ISU allows the foreign per diem rates established by the U.S. State Department.
 If the traveler is using a T&H Card, then they can charge up to the per diem amount on the card for meals and incidentals.
 Since the T&H Card records actual expenses, travelers using this method to pay for meals do not automatically receive the per diem.

 If I was in a very expensive location, how can I get reimbursed for the amount I spent in excess of the daily maximum?